 Italy is part of the EU so people with citizenship of countries in the European Economic Area (EEA) can move, live and work freely in Italy.
+For Non-EEA citizens here are options available to you:

 The Italian government introduced a Residency by Investment programme in January 2017.
 You can get residency for a period of two years by making one of the following investments.
 You can renew for a further 3 years as long as you maintain the investment.